child from ukraine

 In the wake of devastation, the Center for Innovation and our Ukrainian partner, Dobrobat are igniting a movement that embraces technology and new materials and explores sustainable solutions to rebuild this resilient nation.
 Dobrorat is a Ukrainian-based volunteer construction battalion that assists survivors in the de-occupied territories in the restoration of housing and social infrastructure.
 They work closely with Ukrainian mayors in many damaged regions of the country.
 Together, we are harnessing new and proven means and methods to tap into the boundless creativity of the building and design industry.

-Additionally, over 218 hospitals and clinics have been damaged or destroyed.
-UNESCO has verified damage to 253 sites, including religious sites, museums, historic buildings monuments, and libraries.
+UNESCO has verified damage to over 250 sites, including museums, historic buildings, places of worship, monuments, and libraries.
 Ukrainians face an immense post-war rebuilding challenge.

 Press interviewing CFI